El Teniente: History

-The Vancouver, British Columbia-based, Canadian company Amerigo produces both a copper and molybdenum concentrate from El Teniente's tailings.
+The Canadian company Amerigo produces both a copper and molybdenum concentrate from El Teniente's tailings.
 It has been granted the right also to treat higher grade tailings from a large, abandoned tailings impoundment near the El Teniente property.

+On 31 July 2025, a magnitude 4.2 earthquake, following a seismic tremor, caused a collapse at the mine.
+A large scale rescue operation involving over 100 personnel, including experts from the 2010 Copiapó rescue, was launched.
+On 2 August 2025, the final body was found bringing the death toll to 6, the regional prosecutor said the focus would now be on a criminal investigation in to the incident.